ManuGar/FrImCla/Readme.md

 *   Jupyter notebooks to use the framework
 *   Ability to test several models at the same time
 *   It is possible to easily add models and apply them into the framework to comprobe the performance over a dataset
+*   A web application automatically created to predict the image class

 ## Requeriments and installation of the library
 The library uses Python 2.7, which must be installed.